 Ms. Klugewicz.
 The Company entered into an employment agreement with Ms. Klugewicz (the "Klugewicz Employment Agreement"), effective as of May 22, 2017 (the "Effective Date").
 The Agreement provides that she will serve as the Company's President, Americas Region for an additional term of one year.
 Ms. Klugewicz will receive an annual base salary of \$280,000, with the possibility of a discretionary, performance-based annual cash bonus of up to 37.5% of her base salary.
 In the event Ms. Klugewicz's employment is terminated by reason of disability or for "cause," as defined in the Klugewicz Employment Agreement, all compensation, including her base salary, her right to receive a performance bonus, and the vesting of any unvested options, will cease as of her termination date, and Ms. Klugewicz will receive no severance benefits.
-If the Company terminates Ms. Klugewicz's employment without cause or Ms. Klugewicz terminates her employment for a reasonable basis, as defined in the Klugewicz Employment Agreement (which includes involuntary termination within a six-month period upon a "Change of Control"), then the Company will pay Ms. Klugewicz from (i) soliciting the Company's employees for a period of 24 months following her termination, (ii) soliciting the Company's business for a period of twelve months following her termination, and (iii) except where termination is involuntary upon a "Change in Control", for a period of 12 months following termination of the Klugewicz Employment Agreement, engaging or participating in any business that directly competes with the business activities of the Company in any market in which the Company is in business or plans to do business.
+If the Company terminates Ms. Klugewicz's employment Agreement (which includes involuntary terminates her employment for a reasonable basis, as defined in the Klugewicz Employment Agreement (which includes involuntary termination within a six-month period upon a "Change of Control"), then the Company will pay Ms. Klugewicz her base salary for a period of six months as severance.
+The Klugewicz Employment Agreement also contains provisions prohibiting Ms. Klugewicz from (i) soliciting the Company's employees for a period of 24 months following her termination, and (iii) except where termination is involuntary upon a "Change in Control", for a period of 12 months following termination of the Klugewicz Employment Agreement, engaging or participating in any business that directly competes with the business activities of the Company in any market in which the Company is in business or plans to do business.